NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Process evaluation

-We will include assessing the extent to which project activities (IRN development and activities; Data Hub development and utilization; and professional development offerings) are advancing toward the goals.
-IRN development and collaborative work will be assessed using meeting agendas, minutes, and a description of the IRN composition, deliverables (e.g., standardized metrics developed) and incubation projects supported.
-The Data Hub and Repository will create a data and research project inventory to establish a baseline rate of utilization overall and by key stakeholder characteristics.
-Utilization of the Data Hub and repository by stakeholder characteristics will also be assessed using database analytics.
-Professional development offerings will be assessed using rates of registration, participation, satisfaction, and pre/post assessments of knowledge, self-efficacy, and intention to implement skills.
-Annual surveys, listening sessions, and/or case studies will be used to understand needs and utilization of IRN, Data Hub, and professional development offerings.
-Hubspot will be used to track participation in IRN and professional development offerings and will house data to be utilized as a sampling frame for annual surveys, listening sessions, and/or case studies for mid-project and long-term outcomes.
+We will include assessing the extent to which project activities (IRN development and activities, Data Hub development and utilization, and RSAAs) are advancing toward their goals.
+IRN development and collaborative work will be assessed using meeting agendas, minutes, and a description of the IRN composition, deliverables (e.g., standardized metrics developed) and pilot projects supported.
+The Data Hub, comprised of the Map Room and IRN Repository, will create a data and research project inventory to establish a baseline rate of utilization overall and by key stakeholder characteristics.
+Utilization of the Data Hub elements by stakeholder characteristics will also be assessed using database analytics.
+RSAAs will be assessed using rates of registration, participation, satisfaction, and pre/post assessments of knowledge, self-efficacy, and intention to implement skills.
+Annual surveys, listening sessions, and/or case studies will be used to understand needs and utilization of IRN, Data Hub, and RSAAs.
+Hubspot will be used to track participation in IRN and RSAAs and will house data to be utilized as a sampling frame for annual surveys, listening sessions, and/or case studies for mid-project and long-term outcomes.

 Summative evaluation

-We will assess long-term impact through indicators such as adoption of IRN frameworks by stakeholder groups, utilization of IRN-developed best practices, number of developed and funded research projects, and publications in high-impact journals among those participating in professional development offerings and/or using Data Hub resources.
+We will assess long-term impact through indicators such as adoption of IRN frameworks by stakeholder groups, utilization of IRN-developed best practices, number of developed and funded research projects, and publications in high-impact journals among those participating in RSAAs and/or using Data Hub resources.
 Comparative analyses will examine differences in research development and dissemination (e.g., acceptance rates by journals and impact factors) overall and by stakeholder type, region, and utilization of the project’s resources (high vs. low) levels, as well as against publications rates identified in the peer-reviewed literature.
-Case studies and interviews will provide deeper insights into how IRNs, the Data Hub, and training activities influence the longer-term outcomes.
-Annual surveys, listening sessions, and/or case studies will also be used to understand how the IRNs, Data Hub, and professional development offerings supported the development of research, adoption of best practices or IRN frameworks, and the faster dissemination of research to peer-review.
+Case studies and interviews will provide deeper insights into how IRNs, the Data Hub, and RSAAs influence the longer-term outcomes.
+Annual surveys, listening sessions, and/or case studies will also be used to understand how the IRNs, Data Hub, and RSAAs support the development of research, adoption of best practices or IRN frameworks, and the faster dissemination of research to peer review.

 Specific Metrics include:

-- Rates of participation by participant and organizational characteristics (e.g., tenure status, LGU type, expertise, state, EAS region); stakeholder type
+- Rates of participation by participant and organizational characteristics (e.g., tenure status, LGU type, expertise, state, EAS region) and by stakeholder type

-- # of incubation projects identified and/or supported overall and by IRN areas and by stakeholder type
+- # of IRN projects identified and/or supported by topic and stakeholder type

 - Research agenda and best practices development by meeting agenda, minutes, action items completed; # of RFAs responded to within research agenda topical areas; # of and type of best practice offerings developed and disseminated